Are you an Ontario craft beer fan looking to sip through the best Muskoka breweries?

 Do you live in Muskoka and find yourself looking for a new local to meet other craft beer aficionado’s?
 Or do you regularly visit cottage country and need a new craft beer to enjoy on the dock?

-Our comprehensive guide to the craft beer scene in Muskoka features detailed information on all five of breweries in the region: Muskoka Brewery, Lake of Bays Brewing, Sawdust City Brewing, Clear Lake Brewing and Katalyst Brewing.
+Our comprehensive guide to Muskoka breweries features detailed information on all five of breweries in the region: Muskoka Brewery, Lake of Bays Brewing, Huntsville Brewhouse, Sawdust City Brewing, Clear Lake Brewing, Katalyst Brewing and Canvas Brewing.

 All of the Muskoka breweries offer visitors access to a retail store, brewery tours and taproom.
-Clear Lake Brewing is the only brewery in Muskoka offering a restaurant and dining room.
+Clear Lake Brewing and Huntsville Brewhouse are the only breweries in Muskoka offering a restaurant and dining room.

 Best Muskoka Breweries

 Dobbernationloves had the opportunity to chat with Todd Lewin, President of Muskoka Brewery, about the region’s unique brewing history.

 So what were some of the first Muskoka breweries?
 Lewin explains, “Muskoka Brewery was the first.
 Back in the late 1990’s there was a Molson Brewery in Barrie and Northern Brewery up in Sudbury but nothing in between.
 There were a ton of passionate beer drinkers in the Muskoka region and the founders Gary McMullen and Kirk Evans wanted to create beers that better represented the unique Muskoka region.”